Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Method

-First, to make possible the definition of vertices in the network to be constructed, the surface of the planet is divided in equal square cells of side $L \times L$, where a cell will become a vertex of the network every time the epicenter of an earthquake is located therein.
+First, to make possible the definition of vertices in the network to be constructed, the surface of the planet is divided in equal square cells of side $L \times L$, where a cell will become a vertex of the network every time the epicenter of an earthquake (with depth smaller than 70\,km) is located therein.
 Differently from the work of Abe and Suzuki \cite{abe2004scalefree,abe2006complex} and similar to our previous work \cite{ferreira2014small}, our cells are always $L \times L$ regardless of the position in the globe (done using Equation \ref{S}).
-To create the links between the vertices we use a chronologically ordered time series data of seism and then define a ``time window'' ($w$) where the vertex corresponding to the first event is connected to all vertices within this window by directed edges but respecting the time order of seisms.
+To create the links between the vertices we use a chronologically ordered time series data of earthquakes and then define a ``time window'' ($w$) where the vertex corresponding to the first event is connected to all vertices within this window by directed edges but respecting the time order of earthquakes.
 Thereafter, the time window is moved forward so that we restart again at the next event and the new first vertex will be connected to all vertices within this window.
 To illustrate, suppose that it has been adopted a time window of value equal to $T$ in a given dataset of seismic events and that within the first window there are $N_s$ earthquakes ($s_1, s_2, \ldots ,s_{N_s}$), where each event occurs in a cell in the globe (not necessarily distinct).
 Thus, we assume that there is a probable relationship between the earthquake occurred in cell $c_{s_1}$ and the others $N_{s} - 1$ earthquakes within this time window, where this relationship will be represented in the network by directed edges between $c_{s_1} \rightarrow c_{s_2}$, $c_{s_1} \rightarrow c_{s_3}$, $\ldots$, $c_{s_1} \rightarrow c_{s_{N_{s-1}}}$, $c_{s_1} \rightarrow c_{s_{N_s}}$.
-Note, however, that due to the temporal sequence we do not have a direct edge added from $c_{s_k}$ to $c_{s_j}$ when $k > j$; i.e. a seism $s_k$ that happens after $s_j$ will produce the edge $c_{s_j} \rightarrow c_{s_k}$ but not the edge $c_{s_k} \rightarrow c_{s_j}$.
+Note, however, that due to the temporal sequence we do not have a direct edge added from $c_{s_k}$ to $c_{s_j}$ when $k > j$; i.e. an earthquake $s_k$ that happens after $s_j$ will produce the edge $c_{s_j} \rightarrow c_{s_k}$ but not the edge $c_{s_k} \rightarrow c_{s_j}$.
 After all the edges are added within one time window, the window will be moved forward, starting with the cell $c_{s_2}$, where the earthquake $s_2$ occurred.
 Then the same procedure for adding edges described above is repeated.
 The construction of the network will be completed when it is no longer possible to move the window forward.
-It is worth noting that, as done in previous works \cite{abe2006complex,davidsen2005analysis}, we have also neglected any classification of foreshocks, main shocks and aftershocks, putting all the events on an equal footing.
-Figure~\ref{fig:example_net} illustrates an example of the process for creating this network of epicenters.
-It is also noted that if two or more epicenters belonging to the same time window occur in the same cell, this cell will be connected to itself forming a self-edge.
+It means that, by introducing a ``time window" and connecting all the sites within this window, we minimize the loss of connections produced by the use of the successive model and thereby improve the construction method of epicenters networks, allowing us to find results more faithful to the dynamics of seismic phenomena.
+Thus, the time window is an agent that acts in a way to improve the method of connections between the elements of the network, since the value of the window will define what elements will be connected.